 Hurricanes are somewhat easier to predict, but even there, experts only know a week or so in advance whether a storm is likely to become a hurricane, and the exact path or strength of the storm is hard to pinpoint.
-Currently, the official hurricane season in the North Atlantic is from June 1 to November 30, so it’s possible another severe storm could hit the Caribbean this year.
+Currently, the official hurricane season in the North Atlantic is from June 1 to November 30, so it’s possible another severe storm could hit the Caribbean or southeastern US this year.
 Storms can and occasionally do happen outside of this time frame, but it’s rare.
+2022 has also been an unusually active hurricane season in the Eastern and Central Pacific.

 Again, the best plan is to be prepared, and not wait until the last minute to get out of the path of the storm.
 Here’s what to do in the event of a hurricane.